Pegasus Seiya: Saint Seiya

 In the Hades arc, Seiya returns to the Sanctuary to talk to Marin, but instead finds Aries Mu being attacked by the undead Cancer Death Mask and Pisces Aphrodite.
 He is sent out of the Sanctuary by an order from Athena meant to protect the Bronze Saints from the Lord of the Underworld, Hades.
-After Saori's suicide, Seiya reunites with Hyoga, Shun and Shiryu and meets with the previous Pope, Aries Shion, who repairs their Damaged Bronze Cloths with Saori's blood into Final Bronze Cloths.
-He is then ordered to deliver Athena's Cloth to her in the Underworld.
+After Saori's suicide, Seiya reunites with Hyoga, Shun, and Shiryu and meets with the previous Pope, Aries Shion, who repairs their damaged Bronze Cloths with Athena's blood into Final Bronze Cloths.
+He is then ordered to deliver Athena's God Cloth to her in the Underworld.
 Before descending into the realm of Hades, he awakens his Eighth Sense: Arayashiki, which allows him to enter the Underworld without being subject to Hades' rule, just like Saori's fake death.
 In the Underworld, Seiya and Shun meet the missing Silver Saint Lyra Orphée, who plans to kill Hades by attacking him with the Judges.
 However, Orphée dies, Hades possesses Shun, and Wyvern Rhadamanthys traps Seiya in a frozen hell.
 Harpy Valentine attempts to bury Ikki and Seiya, but is tricked into freeing them after they claim to have Athena's Cloth.
 After Seiya kills Valentine, he reunites with the Bronze Saints and leaves the Underworld.
-The Final Bronze Cloth that Seiya uses in the Hades arc has wings that allow him to fly, both normally and through dimensions.
+The Pegasus Final Bronze Cloth that Seiya uses in the Hades arc has wings that allow him to fly, both normally and through dimensions.
 Using the wings, Seiya arrives in Elysion, where he encounters the God of Death, Thanatos, who he and his friends struggle to defeat even with the Gold Cloths.
-However, when Seiya learns that Saori has found Seika, his Cosmos causes the destroyed Pegasus Bronze Cloth to transform into a Pegasus God Cloth and reach Thanatos' level.
+However, when Seiya learns that Saori has found Seika, his Cosmos causes the destroyed Pegasus Final Bronze Cloth to transform into a Pegasus God Bronze Cloth and reach Thanatos' level.
 After defeating Thanatos, Seiya encounters and confronts Hades.
-During their final fight, Seiya delivers the Athena's Cloth to Saori, but is mortally wounded to death while protecting Athena when Hades stabs him in the heart and his Cosmo disappears shortly before Athena and the God Saints' victory.
+During their final fight, Seiya delivers Athena's God Cloth to Saori, but is mortally wounded while protecting her when Hades stabs him in the heart, and his Cosmo disappears shortly before Athena and the God Bronze Saints' victory.

 Saint Seiya: Next Dimension

-In Saint Seiya: Next Dimension, Seiya survived his death after Hades' attack, but is in a catatonic state and confined to a wheelchair as a result of Hades' sword curse.
-To save him, Athena Saori Kido, Andromeda Shun, Phoenix Ikki, Dragon Shiryu, and Cygnus Hyoga travel to the past to remove Hades' sword before it can strike Seiya' heart.
-Seiya is proclaimed as the future Sagittarius Gold Saint of the successor Sagittarius Aiolos.
+In Saint Seiya: Next Dimension, Seiya survived his death after Hades' attack, but is in a catatonic state as a result of the curse inflicted by his sword.
+To save him, Athena (Saori Kido), Andromeda Shun, Phoenix Ikki, Dragon Shiryu, and Cygnus Hyoga travel back in time to remove Hades' sword before it can strike Seiya's heart.
+Seiya is proclaimed as the future Sagittarius Gold Saint and successor to Sagittarius Aiolos.
+With Saori and his friends' help, Hades' sword is destroyed, breaking the curse and restoring Seiya's life.
+He runs to beg for forgiveness from the God of the Sun, Apollo, who is punishing Athena and the Bronze Saints for time travelling in order to save his life.
+Saori decides to give up divinity in exchange for him forgiving their lives; Apollo accepts, but not before erasing the memories of Saori, Seiya, and the Bronze Saints.